Spencer Torkelson Preview, Player Props: Tigers vs. Astros

 Spencer Torkelson At The Plate

-- Torkelson has an RBI in 48 of 126 games this year, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in four contests.
+- Torkelson has had at least one RBI in 37.8% of his games this year (48 of 127), with two or more RBI 14 times (11.0%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.